 12) Close the air relief valve, and turn off the system.

-Again, if you are still having trouble after trying these steps, it may be time to call an expert out to examine your system and test for any leaks.
+Again, if you are still having trouble after trying these steps, it may be time to call an expert out to examine your pump and test for any leaks.